-- Vegetation areas identified as very high and or high ecological constraints should be avoided with development more suitable in areas of moderate or low ecological value.
-Vegetation of very high or high ecological constraint includes: - Cumberland Plain Woodland and Alluvial Woodland, listed as Critically Endangered and Endangered under the BC Act and EPBC Act; and - Vegetation which provides critical habitat for the Cumberland Plain Land Snail, listed as endangered under the BC Act as well as microbats. - Development is considered more suitable to vegetation areas identified to be of moderate to low ecological constraint. - Areas of the site identified to contain exotic pasture and scattered paddock trees were considered more suitable for development.
+- Vegetation communities identified as very high and or high ecological constraints should be avoided with development more suitable in areas of moderate or low ecological value.
+Vegetation of very high or high ecological constraint includes: - Cumberland Plain Woodland and Alluvial Woodland, listed as Critically Endangered and Endangered under the BC Act and EPBC Act; and - Vegetation which provides habitat for the Dural Land Snail, listed as endangered under the BC Act and EPBC Act as well as microbats. - Development is considered more suitable to vegetation areas identified to be of moderate to low ecological constraint. - Areas of the site identified to contain exotic pasture and scattered paddock trees were considered more suitable for development.

 The proposed Concept Masterplan has been designed to adhere to these recommendations.
-An application for Biodiversity Certification and biobanking will be made in due course, for which Council must be the proponent.